What is assistive technology (AT)?

 - Offer advice and information on equipment and devices

-- Organise equipment trials
+- Organise equipment trials and training

 - Assist with the installation of software and equipment